Lansing Family Fun

 River Trail Access

-A perfect afternoon in our household could consist of a trip to the Michigan History Museum, walking across the parking lot to the path between the Justice Building and the Michigan State Capitol, and following Michigan Ave to the Lansing River Trail.
+Visit the Michigan History Museum, then walk across the parking lot to the path between the Justice Building and the Michigan State Capitol, and follow Michigan Ave to the Lansing River Trail.

-From that point, the options are many for a great day in downtown Lansing.
+From that point, there are lots of options for a great day in downtown Lansing.

 Michigan Historic Center Outdoor Tree Play Museum Downtown Lansing